One App, Every Touchpoint — How FGCU Uses Guidebook to Power the Full Student Journey Jun 9th

 7. Gather Feedback Systematically: Use post-event surveys and debrief templates to capture learnings.

-8. Track Your Metrics: Define success metrics upfront and measure them consistently.
+8. Track Your Metrics: Define success metrics upfront and measure them consistently — yield rates, attendance percentages, post-event survey scores.

 9. Invest in Your Team: Training and development pay dividends in execution quality.

 10. Stay Current: The events industry evolves constantly.
-Keep learning through industry resources and webinars.
+Keep learning through industry resources and professional development opportunities.

 Common Event Planning Mistakes